layilin/SP23-33852/_excerpts/making-sugar.md

 - How blithe, how jocund, the plantation smiles!
 - By day, by night, resounds the choral song [415]
 - Of glad barbarity; serene, the sun
-- Shines not intensely hot; the trade-wind[^f109n4] blows:
+- Shines not intensely hot; the trade-wind blows:
 - How sweet, how silken, is its noontide breath?
 - While to far climes the fell destroyer, Death,
 - Wings his dark flight.
 Then seldom pray for rain: [420]
 - Rather for cloudless days thy prayers prefer;

-[^f109n4]: The prevailing wind patterns that eighteenth-century navigators used to sail their ships around the world.
-In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean and northeasterly from Florida up the coast of North America and toward Europe.

 ---